petmemain/guidelines/2016Rulebook.md

 **Blind Pick** - A match or tournament where the competing teams or players are not able to see what the opposing side has chosen until the match starts.

+**Bracket Start Time** - The time which the first match of a bracket will begin.

 **Double Elimination (DE)** - A tournament style where two losses eliminates the competing team or player from the bracket. *note: double elimination tournaments may have an extra bracket specifically for losing competitors.*

 **Draft Pick** - A match or tournament where the competing teams or players pick and ban out three* options for the opposing side. *\*note: draft picks usually have a total of three bans per-side. however, this may be increased or lowered depending on game, match, tournament, or event.*